 I mentioned that I always think of Bryce as an artist.
 Part of its supernatural allure, to me, is the vibrant palette to be found around every corner and on every trail.
 Hoodoos change in shade from vermillion to ochre and flaxen gold.
 As the sun changes course and the seasons turn, Bryce’s display of colors grows to include steel walls and jade pathways.
 Offsetting its brilliant tones is the ever expanding Utah horizon, bathed in hues of cyan, cobalt, and sapphire.
 The subtle transformations of pigment remind me of the stylized illustrations which attracted me to tales of Red Riding Hood, Firebird, and Goblins.
 The exquisite mix of tints that Bryce produces, along with its otherworldly geologic formations, spurs my imagination.

 Even though I have walked through the trails at Bryce Canyon National Park many times, both day and night, during different seasons, I still love how I am able to metamorphose this landscape into my personal folk lore.
 Whether peopling the canyon with imaginary creatures or constructing supernatural metropolises, Bryce allows my imagination to run free in the midst of a sandstone wonderland.
 I always ponder what fabulous stories I will create on my next tour of a terrain so wildly incomprehensible.

 The hoodoo formations at Bryce Canyon continue to stimulate the imagination of travelers.
 The result of geologic motion and erosion, Bryce’s landscape is natural art and architecture at its most bizarrely beautiful.
 The amphitheater’s stone spires and distorted configurations have evolved into tall tales and epic lore while fascinating the world.

-Join us on the winding trails of Bryce Canyon National Park in our “Bespoke Traveler Journal: Into the Blue.”
+Join us on the winding trails of Bryce Canyon National Park in our “Bespoke Traveler Journal: On Garden Paths.”